codecurious-bln/basic-curriculum/app.md

 # Get to know the tools

+Every developer has a bunch of tools to build something awesome!
+Get to know them to be most efficient!

 <i class="icon-file-text icon-2x"> Text Editor</i>

-<p class="lead">Sublime Text, Komodo Edit, Vim, Emacs, and Gedit are examples of text editors your can use for writing code and editing files.</p>
+Sublime Text, Komodo Edit, Vim, Emacs, and Gedit are examples of text editors your can use for writing code and editing files.

 <i class="icon-terminal icon-2x"> Terminal (known as Command Prompt on Windows)</i>

-<p class="lead">Where you start the rails server and run commands.</p>
+Where you start the rails server and run commands.

 <i class="icon-desktop icon-2x"> Web browser</i>

-<p class="lead">(Firefox, Safari, Chrome) for viewing your application.</p>
+Firefox, Safari, Chrome for viewing your application.

 ## Important